 Rubrics provide students with important information about what is expected and what kind of work meets the standard.
 Rubrics allow students to self-assess as they work on and complete problems.
-Meeting the standard becomes a process in which students can understand where they have been, where they are now and where they will be.
-A rubric is a guide for this journey rather than a blind walk though an assessment maze.
+Meeting the standard becomes a process in which students can understand where they have been, where they are now and where they need to go.
+A rubric is a guide for this journey rather than a blind walk through an assessment maze.

 Important research shows that teaching students to be strong self-assessors and peer-assessors are among the most effective educational interventions that teachers can take.
 If students know what is expected and how to assess their effort as they complete their work, they will perform at much higher levels than students who do not have this knowledge.
 Similarly, if students assess one another’s work they learn from each other as they describe and discuss their solutions.
 Research indicates that lower performing students benefit the most from these strategies.

 Exemplars assessment rubric criteria reflect the Common Core Standards for Mathematical Practice and parallel the NCTM Process Standards.
 Exemplars rubric consists of four performance levels (Novice, Apprentice, Practitioner (meets standard) and Expert) and five assessment categories (Problem Solving, Reasoning and Proof, Communication, Connections and Representation).

 Our rubrics are a free resource.
 To help teachers see the connection between our assessment rubric and the eight Standards for Mathematical Practice, we have developed two alignment documents:

 - Math Exemplars: A Perfect Complement for the Common Core aligns each of the Standards of Mathematical Practice to the corresponding sections of the Exemplars assessment rubric.